Rugby Championship and Autumn Nations Cup tournaments planned for later this year

 In the northern hemisphere, the Six Nations matches postponed due to coronavirus will take place at the end of October.
-So in the men’s championship, Ireland are set to play Italy on Saturday 24 October before the final round of fixtures – France v Ireland, Italy v England, Wales v Scotland – are played back-to-back on Saturday 31 October.
+So in the men’s championship, Ireland will play Italy on Saturday 24 October before the final round of fixtures – France v Ireland, Italy v England, Wales v Scotland – are played back-to-back on Saturday 31 October.

-As for the remainder of the men’s calendar, 7-8 November has been designated as a rest weekend followed by a series of Tests from 14 November to 5 December.
+As for the remainder of the men’s calendar, 7-8 November has been designated as a rest weekend followed by new tournament, the Autumn Nations Cup, from 13 November to 6 December.

-England, Fiji, Ireland and Wales are set to be in one pool with France, Italy, Japan and Scotland in the other.
+England, Georgia, Ireland and Wales are set to be in one pool with Fiji, France, Italy and Scotland in the other.
 After playing the other teams in their pool, a finals weekend will see the table-toppers in each group play each other as well as 2nd v 2nd and so on.

 It is not yet known whether fans will be able to attend these autumn matches but unions will be hoping their governments permit crowds, even if socially distanced, to boost those struggling finances.

-Both the Top 14 and Premiership clubs have been critical of the proposed Test schedule as it means top players will be missing for domestic duty on certain weekends.
+Both the Top 14 and Premiership clubs were critical of the proposed Test schedule as it means top players will be missing for domestic duty on certain weekends.
 For example, the English top flight is due to start its 2020-21 season on 20 November.